 What Does Squirrel Poop Look Like?

-Squirrel droppings closely resemble rat feces.
+Squirrel poop closely resemble rat feces.
 Both pests’ poop is dark brown and smooth, but squirrels leave larger, barrel-shaped pellets behind while rats produce small, oblong-shaped droppings with tapered ends.
-Squirrel feces often appear under trees, around bird feeders, and inside crawl spaces in homes or businesses.
+Squirrel poop often appear under trees, around bird feeders, and inside crawl spaces in homes or businesses.

 Finding Squirrel Droppings Indoors

 You are far more likely to hear or see these rodents long before you discover squirrel droppings.
 Thumps, scampering noises, and squealing or chittering sounds coming from above are a bad sign.
 When the pests nest in an attic or crawl space, they rip up insulation, chew on wood supports, and gnaw on wiring, which is a fire hazard.